aileoia/dotfiles/README.md

 [dotbot](https://github.com/anishathalye/dotbot), which is the bootstrapping library used here.
 It is also shipped as a submodule so that the installation of the these files can happen without having to install it manually.

+## What's inside

+### `zsh`

+The `zsh` shell is defined as default shell by appending `exec zsh` at the bottom of the `~/.bashrc` (see `install.conf.yaml`).

+The zsh plugins are managed by [antigen](https://github.com/zsh-users/antigen), which is provided as a git submodule.  _Note that the plugins get installed only the first time you start a `zsh` shell._

+The theme used is [powerlevel10k](https://github.com/romkatv/powerlevel10k) already configured for my taste.
+To reconfigure it, run `p10k configure` or just remove the file `p10k.zsh`.
+Note that for this theme to work well, the Meslo Nerd Font is recommended, see above.

+Checkout `zshrc` to see which plugins are activated, they are defined right after `bundle` (any recommendation is welcome!).